What Is Brand Positioning and Why Indian Startups Get It Wrong

 4. Niche Positioning

 Niche positioning targets a highly specific audience segment.
 Instead of competing in a broad market, you become the obvious choice for a clearly defined group.
-This strategy dramatically reduces competition and builds deep brand loyalty.
+This dramatically reduces competition and builds deep loyalty.

 How to Define Your Brand Positioning in 5 Steps